 Frequently Asked Questions

-Trees and other vegetation are the leading cause of power outages in the Southeast.
-Fallen trees can not only interrupt power to customers, they can also, in some extreme cases, tear down the entire line and break the poles that hold the line in place.
-Downed lines pose a serious danger to the public.
+If trees or tree limbs fall and tear down power lines, the downed power lines may still be energized while in the air or on the ground.
 If you see a downed line, always assume it is energized and stay away.
-Never try to drive over a downed power line.
-If you see a downed line, contact Duke Energy's outage reporting line at 800-228-8485.
+Never touch or try to drive over a downed power line.
+If you see a downed line, immediately contact the Duke Energy outage reporting line at 800.700.8744.

 Will I be notified before a tree crew comes to cut trees in my yard?